The 4 English Sentence Types

 (Do not confuse with the 4 types of sentence structure.)

-There are four types of English sentence:
+There are four types of English sentence, classified by their purpose:

 - declarative sentence (statement)